-A continuous positive airway pressure (CPAP) machine pumps a steady stream of pressurized air into your airway while you sleep.
-It is the most common and typically the first recommended treatment for people with sleep apnea, a sleep disorder that affects breathing at night.
+A continuous positive airway pressure (CPAP) machine is a device that pumps a steady stream of pressurized air into your airway while you sleep.
+It's the most common and typically the first recommended treatment for people with sleep apnea, a sleep disorder that affects breathing at night.

 CPAP has been shown to improve sleep and to reduce the risk of health issues that untreated sleep apnea can cause.
 Learning about what a CPAP machine is and how it compares to other sleep apnea treatments can help you make informed decisions about managing your sleep apnea.